 Truth be told, most of us don’t feel very loving when we’re having a staredown with misspelled words, poor punctuation, and disorganized reports.
 So how can we put a positive spin on editing and grading when we’re feeling peevish?

-In honor of Valentine’s Day, here are some heartfelt tips for how to love your kids’ writing, especially when you’d rather wad it into a ball and toss it across the room.
+Here are some heartfelt tips for how to love your kids’ writing, especially when you’d rather wad it into a ball and toss it across the room.

 Show Love with Words!